frearkdev/frearkdev/README.md

 ### Hi there, I'm Freark

-## I'm a Developer & Nerd & Hardstyle Addicted
+## I'm a Developer & Hardstyle Music Addicted

-- 📑 CEO - Project Static
 - 🌱 My projects are usually a big mess
-- 👨‍🎓 Currently in third year of high school.
+- 👨‍🎓 Currently in first year of Software Development course
 - ⚡ Favorite Quote: "Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.".

 ### Connect with me: